 This map evidently factors through $\cS$, and $\widehat{\cS}_\infty$ is the full subcategory of $\mathrm{Perf}_{top}(\widehat{\cS}_\infty)$ generated by the image of $\cS$, or equivalently $\cC$.

 As always with quotient categories, it is not easy to compute morphism spaces directly from the definition.
-Our purpose here is to give a more explicit formula for morphisms in $\widehat{\cS}_\infty$.
+Our purpose here is to give a more explicit formula for morphisms in $\widehat{\cS}_\infty$, under the additional assumption that the Serre functor of $\cC$ preserves $\cK$.
 Our result is inspired by, and implies, a result of Gao-Ganatra-Venkatesh in the situation where $\cS$ is the Fukaya category of a Weinstein manifold \cite{GGV}.